IvannKurchenko/blog-telemetry/blog/1_OPENTELEMETRY.md

 Please, NOTE: this series is not going to compare telemetry as whole products between each other, instead it focuses on how to use each telemetry framework in different Scala ecosystem and perhaps highlight some pitfalls from this perspective only.

-Since this is quite large topic to discuss, just a small portion of code samples are present here.
+Since this is quite a large topic to discuss, just a small portion of code samples are present here.
 Please, see [this repository](https://github.com/IvannKurchenko/blog-telemetry) for complete results.

 As the title says, in this particular post, we will focus on OpenTelemetry framework.